dipankarsahu1000/Play-Store-App-Review-Analysis/README.md

 From this Exploratory Data Analysis, we have mainly gained the following insights:

-- A vast number of people use apps belonging to the categories of Game, 'Tools' and 'Communication'.
+- A vast number of people use apps belonging to the categories of 'Game', 'Tools' and 'Communication'.
 So the developers may try to target these categories.

 - There are more number of free apps than the paid ones.
 So this goes on to say that the market is huge for the free apps.

 - If the developers are interested in developing paid apps, then they should be created for the categories of 'Finance', 'Lifestyle' or 'Events'.
-As these are the categories which have the most number of paid apps, so it can be said that the users don't paying for the apps belonging to these categories.
+As these are the categories which have the most number of paid apps, so it can be said that the users don't mind paying for the apps belonging to these categories.

 - The developers should focus on apps with a content rating of 'Everyone', as more number of people use such apps.